-There is £150,000 of equity in the home in this scenario due to the reduced mortgage and the increased value.
+In this scenario, there is £150,000 of equity in the home due to the reduced mortgage and the increased value.
 Using an LTV ratio of 75%, there is the potential to remortgage the property to raise £150,000 - part of this will be used to repay the existing mortgage.
 Consequently, the scenario is as follows:

 Current value: £200,000

 There are many pros and cons regarding remortgaging, which will dictate whether this is the most appropriate option in your situation.

 When looking at remortgaging to release equity from your home, there are several positive aspects to consider:

 - Opportunity to benefit from lower interest rates

 - Ability to use your improved finances to maximise mortgage funding/equity release

 - Equity funds upfront, repayment spread over the long term